 Though Surrealism originated in France, strains of it can be identified in art throughout the world.
 Particularly in the 1930s and 1940s, many artists were swept into its orbit as increasing political upheaval and a second global war encouraged fears that human civilization was in a state of crisis and collapse.
-The emigration of many Surrealists to the US during WWII spread their ideas further.
-However, following the war, the group's ideas were challenged by the rise of.
-And in the arts, the Abstract Expressionists usurped their dominance by pioneering new techniques for representing the unconscious.
+The emigration of many Surrealists to the Americas during WWII spread their ideas further.
+Following the war, however, the group's ideas were challenged by the rise of Existentialism, which, while also celebrating individualism, was more rationally based than Surrealism.
+In the arts, the Abstract Expressionists incorporated Surrealist ideas and usurped their dominance by pioneering new techniques for representing the unconscious.
 Breton became increasingly interested in revolutionary political activism as the movement's primary goal.
 The result was the dispersal of the original movement into smaller factions of artists.
-The Bretonians, such as , believed that art was inherently political.
-Others, like Yves Tanguy, Max Ernst, and Dorothea Tanning, remained in America to separate from . , likewise, retreated to Spain, believing in the centrality of the individual in art.
+The Bretonians, such as Roberto Matta, believed that art was inherently political.
+Others, like Yves Tanguy, Max Ernst, and Dorothea Tanning, remained in America to separate from Breton.
+Salvador Dalí, likewise, retreated to Spain, believing in the centrality of the individual in art.

-In 1936, thein New York staged an exhibition entitled Fantastic Art, Dada, Surrealism, and many American artists were powerfully impressed by it.
-Some, such as , began to experiment with automatism, and with imagery that seemed to derive from the unconscious - experiments which would later lead to his 'drip' paintings. , similarly, is said to have been "stuck between the two worlds" of abstraction and automatism.
+In 1936, the Museum of Modern Art in New York staged an exhibition entitled Fantastic Art, Dada, Surrealism, and many American artists were powerfully impressed by it.
+Some, such as Jackson Pollock, began to experiment with automatism, and with imagery that seemed to derive from the unconscious - experiments which would later lead to his "drip" paintings.
+Robert Motherwell, similarly, is said to have been "stuck between the two worlds" of abstraction and automatism.

-New York quickly stole the focus from Paris as the emergent center of a new vanguard, one that favored tapping the unconscious through abstraction as opposed to the "hand-painted dreams" of.
-1942 exhibition of Surrealist-influenced artists ( , , , , , , and ) alongside European artists , , and , underscores the speed with which Surrealist concepts spread through the New York art community.
+Largely because of political upheaval in Europe, New York rather than Paris became the emergent center of a new vanguard, one that favored tapping the unconscious through abstraction as opposed to the "hand-painted dreams" of Salvador Dalí.
+Peggy Guggenheim's 1942 exhibition of Surrealist-influenced artists (Rothko, Gottlieb, Motherwell, Baziotes, Hoffman, Still, and Pollock) alongside European artists Miró, Klee, and Masson, underscores the speed with which Surrealist concepts spread through the New York art community.